-Composite tooth coloured filling material, like any other dental material will deteriorate with time.
-As a result, it normally isn’t as long lasting as some other restoration techniques such as veneers or crowns.
+Composite tooth-coloured filling material, like any other dental material, will deteriorate with time.
+As a result, it normally isn’t as long lasting as some other restoration techniques such as dental veneers or crowns.
 However, with good personal care and maintenance they can maintain their appearance for years.

 Composite Bonding or Porcelain Veneers?

 Composite bonding is a single session treatment option which is great to correct smaller imperfections, chips, cracks and minor spacing between the teeth.

 Veneers on the other hand are lab-made ultra thin sheets of ceramic material which are shaped to fit onto the teeth.
 They usually require some removal of natural tooth structure to create enough space for the veneer to attach to the tooth.
 They are normally recommended for larger imperfections of the teeth and as they are lab-made and they are more costly than composite bonding.